Careers at UW Health

 • Hepatology consult service (2 weeks)

-• Kidney/pancreas transplant surgery 2
+• Kidney/pancreas transplant surgery (2 weeks)

-• Advanced heart failure/heart transplant 2
+• Advanced heart failure/heart transplant (2 weeks)

-• Medical Kidney/pancreas transplant 2
+• Medical Kidney/pancreas transplant (2 weeks)

-• Lung Transplant 2
+• Lung Transplant (2 weeks)

-Longitudinal rotation (Year long)
+Longitudinal rotation (Year-long)

-• Academia/Research
+• Academia/research

 • Academia mini-rotation — Two weeks

-• Pharmacy Practice Experience (Staffing) – Year long
+• Pharmacy practice experience (Staffing) — Year long

-• Major Residency Project – Year long
+• Major residency project — Year long

 Transplant Specialty Pharmacy Residency

-PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
 Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

 The UW Health Solid Organ Transplant PGY2 pharmacy residency program provides a broad education experience focused on the care of patients donating or receiving a solid organ transplant.
 The residency program includes direct patient care experience with kidney, liver, pancreas, heart and lung transplant recipients.
 The ASHP Required Competency Areas, Goals and Objectives for Postgraduate Year Two (PGY2) Solid Organ Transplant Pharmacy Residencies are used for resident assessment.